Damage symptoms

 • One part of the touchscreen no longer responding

-If the bigger problem is backup, access, or documenting the damage before it changes, stop here and switch to the action paths.
+If your bigger problem is backup, access, or documenting the damage before it changes, switch to the next-step guides instead of comparing more symptoms.

 Visible pattern